Woodblocks: design, carve and print in the Field

 Instructor: Joan Hoffmann

 Woodblock printing is a timeless art.
-Learn to think and work in black and white: to design, layout, carve and print from the block, over the three day workshop.
-After learning traditional carving and printing from wood, we will branch out to print found objects, wood grains and unique surfaces that will combine with carved images to create one of a kind Art!
+Learn to think and work in black and white: to design, layout, carve and print from the block, over this three day workshop.
+Meet Friday evening and work Saturday and Sunday on woodblocks and making art.
+After learning to design in binary colors, and transferring this design to a woodblock, you will learn the feel of wood through carving.
+After traditional designs and printing from wood, we will branch out to print found objects, wood grains and unique surfaces that will combine with carved images to create one of a kind Art!

 Joan Hoffmann is a professional oil and watercolor painter.
 Woodblock Printing is her treasured and favorite print medium.
 Her woodblocks are fine art and or note cards and she has been commissioned for book cover art.
 For the last ten years she has taught woodblock printing at Pt Reyes National Seashore Field Institute, California, Artistree Art Center, Vermont and Alliance for Visual Arts, New Hampshire.
 Woodblocks are timeless and working with wood is elemental.
 Feel free to email Joan @ email@example.com or visit her website.